 Jamar’s been absent from school.
 After several suicide attempts, he’s at the Crisis Center.
 Jamar suffered brutal beatings from Mom’s boyfriend, who stuffed a sock in his mouth to muffle his screams.
 He will come back directly to my classroom from the Crisis Center, without the dedicated adult support he is due.

 Ashley, Roberto, Jasmine and Jamar had at least eight other classmates with similar stories in our one classroom at the same time.
 These four real vignettes are hard to read.
 They’re tragic.
-Yet these kids are only a small portion of my class.
+Yet these kids are only a small portion of my class (see “Danny Goes to School).
 For the last 13 years, one-half to two-thirds of the students in my urban, public school classrooms have experienced similar lives.
 These children are only four of the thousands across only one city: Philadelphia.

 Theirs is not a deficit issue.
 They’re not “sick” or “bad” children; they’re injured.